You are here

 - Make learning and self-awareness your goal, not a perfect paper.
 In the long run, a clearer understanding of your writing process and what works for you is more important than the final product of a single assignment.

-- ACCEPT A DROPPED-OFF PAPER.
+- We do not accept a dropped off paper.
 We want to work with you on your drafts, not for you.

 Working with Graduate Students on Thesis, Dissertation and other Professional Papers

-Many of the Professional Writing Consultants have completed a master’s thesis ourselves, and we have found these strategies effective for improving the quality of the written thesis:
+Many of the Professional Writing Consultants have completed a master’s thesis, and have found these strategies effective for improving the quality of the written thesis: